tomtjes/hugo-anatole-wiki/Essential-Steps.md

 1. Add the repository into your Hugo Project repository as a submodule: `git submodule add https://github.com/lxndrblz/anatole.git themes/anatole`.

-## Start up your site

-1. Configure your `config.toml`.
-Feel free to copy the demo [`config.toml`](https://github.com/lxndrblz/anatole/blob/master/exampleSite/config/_default/config.toml) and some content from the [exampleSite](https://github.com/lxndrblz/anatole/tree/master/exampleSite).
-2. Build your site with `hugo serve` and admire the result at [`http://localhost:1313/`](http://localhost:1313/).

 # Update your installation

 If you want to get the latest update of the `Anatole` theme, please follow the instructions below: